Westminster Business Students Place 1st, 3rd in 2018 National Business Valuation Challenge

 Nov 27, 2018

-SALT LAKE CITY – For the first time in Westminster history, a team from the college’s Bill and Vieve Gore School of Business clenched the coveted first-place Kierfulff Cup at the 2018 Business Valuation Challenge at Georgia State University.
+SALT LAKE CITY – For the first time in Westminster history, a team from the college’s Bill and Vieve Gore School of Business clenched the coveted first-place Kierulff Cup at the 2018 Business Valuation Challenge at Georgia State University.
 During the national finance competition on Nov.
 17, student teams from across the country battled to see who could best assess the value of selected real-world private companies.
 Westminster teams took home first- and third-place awards.

 The national competition included eight college business teams selected from an initial group of 24.
 The final teams were judged in person by a group of 21 executives from firms around the country.